TheMarex/ba-thesis/text/5_pushrecovery.md

 for short periods of time.
 A simple method to filter out this noise is to define a minimum duration the ZMP as to be in an unstable state.
 Choosing a small value will let us react faster to disturbances, but make the method error prone.
-Choosing a large value will add an additional detail until we can react, but is much less prone to be triggered by mistake.
-An experimental evaluation yielded good results with a duration of $t = 0.35s$.
+Choosing a large value will add an additional delay until we can react, but is much less prone to be triggered by mistake.
+An experimental evaluation yielded good results with a duration of $t = 30ms$.

 ## Recovery